rexchoppers/platform-of-things/_posts/2022-10-15-grafana-let-me-in-project.md

 ---

 # Background
-Whilst we were using the
+Whilst we were using the cloud version of Grafana (Free tier during testing) We needed a simple way to keep up with IP changes so we could whitelist them with our [Cloud SQL](https://cloud.google.com/sql) database.

+As we were using GCP, it made sense to create a simple Cloud Function that was triggered everyday by a cron job via the [Cloud Scheduler](https://cloud.google.com/scheduler/docs/creating)

 # Features
 * Converts text to international morse code